sebmerkt/ride-share-compare/README.md

 ## Introduction

 Ride-share providers like Lyft and Uber are getting more and more popular.
-As their popularity increases, so does the number of available ride-share providers.
+As the market grows, more ride-share and mobility providers join the trend.
 Ride-share users want to be able to compare different providers according to their current needs.
 Whether they need their ride to arrive fast or be cheap, Ride-Share-Compare will give users all the information to make an informed choice.

 ![User interface](/images/application.png "Application")